kaist-avelab/K-Radar/readme.md

 python setup.py develop
 ```

-(We use the operations from <a href="https://github.com/open-mmlab/OpenPCDet">OpenPCDet</a> repository and acknowledge that all code in `ops` directory is sourced from there.
+We use the operations from <a href="https://github.com/open-mmlab/OpenPCDet">OpenPCDet</a> repository and acknowledge that all code in `ops` directory is sourced from there.
 To align with our project requirements, we have made several modifications to the original code and have uploaded the revised versions to our repository.
-We extend our gratitude to MMLab for their great work.)"
+We extend our gratitude to MMLab for their great work.

 ## Train & Evaluation
 * To train the model, prepare the total dataset and run